mars/create-react-app-buildpack/README.md

 Work with your app locally using `npm start`.
 See: [create-react-app docs](https://github.com/facebookincubator/create-react-app#getting-started)

-Then build, commit, & deploy ♻️
+Then, commit & deploy ♻️